fr en es pt

 Cerro Machin: From Observation to Prevention

 Cerro Machin has the lowest altitude of the volcanoes in Colombia (2,750 m).
-It is located 150 km southwest of Bogota, 17 km west of Ibague, and 30 km east of the city of Armenia on the eastern slope of the central cordillera.
-Cerro Machin is in a region with a warm temperate climate and an average temperature of 20°C.
+It is located 150 km southwest of Bogota, 17 km west of Ibague, 30 km east of the city of Armenia on the eastern slope of the central cordillera.
+Cerro Machin is in a region with a warm temperate climate with an average temperature of 20°C.

 Although it has not erupted since the year 1180, it is an active volcano with three domes in the central ring.
 The center of the 2.4 km diameter crater is occupied by several domes with fumarolic activity and hot springs.
-In the crater of this explosive volcano, there is a beautiful crescent-shaped pond.
+In the crater of this explosive volcano, there is a magnificent crescent-shaped pond.

 Nevado del Ruiz Volcano